- Fort Bend ISD

 The purpose of summer reading in FBISD is to engage students in an enjoyable reading experience that maintains and fosters literacy.

-Summer 2020 looks very different from previous years, thanks to the COVID-19 pandemic and the shift to online learning for our district.
-In the past, campuses have selected specific titles for students to read during the summer in preparation for the following school year.
-This year, we ask parents and families to commit to 30 minutes a day of reading texts of their choice during the summer months.
+During the summer, we encourage parents and families to commit to 30 minutes a day of reading texts of their choice while school is not in session.
 Research suggests that this simple commitment provides growth in vocabulary, fluency, background knowledge, and overall comprehension.

 What should my child read?